 The City of Pineville holds various public events around the lake.
 These include a 4th of July celebration, fishing tournaments, car shows, etc.

+It has the distinction of being the location for several world outboard speed records.
 The lake is often called "The Fastest Lake in the USA".
 Events have included the Deep South Racing Association Drag Boat Racing Series.

 Initially the Louisiana State Championships races were held on the lake, and then later the Southern and World Championships.
 In June of 1961, 109 boats participated in the state championships, setting 11 new world records.

 The next year, in July of 1962, 146 boats ran the lake, and set 3 new world records.
 The first World Championship was held in October of 1965, with an astonishing 475 boats participating.
 Jerry Waldman was the champion, and 18 new world speed records were established.